gsurma/slitherin/README.md

 ## Modes
 All mode previews contain <span style="color:green">current score</span> **Mode Name (min/avg/max)**.
+All modes are benchmarked on a 12x12 grid.

 ### Domain specific
 > Algorithms are using domain specific data like snake's position, direction, neighbors etc.